 While a variety of factors are involved in accident fatalities, some causes are more common than others.
 In New Jersey, accidents at intersections (especially T-bones), unsafe speeds on the interstate, distracted driving-related to cell phone use, alcohol-impaired driving, and driving on holidays are some of the most common factors implicated in traffic deaths.

 With roadways as dangerous as these, getting injured in an accident in New Jersey is unfortunately quite likely.
-Whether you have suffered a major or a minor injury in a crash, working with a car accident attorney in Passaic County can be an important step to take.
-A good car accident lawyer can help maximize the amount of compensation you receive and improve your chances of a full recovery after an accident.
+Whether you've suffered a major or minor injury, working with a car accident attorney is an important step to take.
+A good car accident lawyer will maximize the compensation you receive and improve your chances of a full recovery.

 If you have been injured on a New Jersey roadway, Bavagnoli & Bavagnoli is here to assist you.
-For over 28 years, we have been helping Northern New Jersey drivers recover compensation for medical bills, lost time from work, pain and suffering and other expenses after an accident.
+For over 28 years, we've helped New Jersey drivers recover compensation for medical bills, lost time from work, pain and suffering and other expenses after an accident.

 To find out more about how we can help, get in touch with us for a free consultation today at (973) 785-9522.